-For the percentage of revenues earned by investee companies which are from the energy transition sector, the Investment Manager uses its own estimates based primarily on data from investee companies' financial statements, but also using other disclosures that those companies may make from time to time.
+For the percentage of percentage of investee companies whose revenues are positively aligned with the achievement of the United Nations Sustainable Development Goals, the Investment Manager uses its own estimates based primarily on data from investee companies' financial statements, but also using other disclosures that those companies may make from time to time.
 It uses its own estimates because in many cases companies do not disclose the breakdown of revenues in sufficient detail to allow the Manager to avoid the use of estimates.
 The basis for each estimate, and backup information related to that estimate, are recorded in writing and the estimates are approved by the Investment Manager's Responsible Investing Committee or its delegates.